-Detail from a 'Dashboard' Management Report sent withing 7 days of the end of each month.
+Part of the 'Dashboard' Management Report, sent within seven days of the end of each month.

 How does it work?
 Aimm identifies for every movement: the time, date, the specific aircraft call sign or flight number, (and in the case of major airlines, the actual aircraft that flew the specified flight number on that occasion), aircraft weight, type of aircraft, aircraft operator with full name and address, type of movement (Takeoff / Landing / TnG), and runway or helipad approach in use.

-Dashboard Report: The month's activity in graphical form for Managers and Board members, collating and summarising the numbers and types of aircraft (planes, helicopters, gliders etc), their weights, runway used, day or night, and day of week.
+Dashboard Report: Sent within 7 days of the end of each month, this is a summary of the month's activity in graphical form for Managers and Board members.
+It picks out the KPIs to provide an overview of the situation, showing the numbers and types of aircraft (planes, helicopters, gliders etc), their weights, runway used, day or night, and day of week.
 Comparison graphs show numbers of movement year-on-year and year-to-date.
 Aimm's Dashboard Report provides the knowledge from which to make fully informed decisions.
-Board / Supervising Committee members at an Aimm Client find this report so useful that they normally all instruct that they are to receive it personally each month before each Board meeting.
+Board / Supervising Committee members at an Aimm Client find this report so useful that they often instruct that they are all to receive it personally each month before each Board meeting.

-Movement / Billing Report: A .CSV data file with the exact details of every movement by time and date, identifying the aircraft registration, weight, runway used, its operator with their full name and address from the official register, and in the case of major airlines the flight number and actual aircraft that flew the sector.
-Normally sent to the accounts-receivable dept of the Airport to be importing into the Airport's existing billing system for fully automated billing of Landing Fees.
+Movement / Billing Report: Sent within 7 days, this is a .CSV data file with the exact details of every movement by time and date, identifying the aircraft registration, weight, runway used, its operator with their full name and address from the official register, and in the case of major airlines the flight number and actual aircraft that flew the sector.
+Normally sent to the accounts-receivable Dept of the Airport to be importing into the Airport's existing billing system for fully automated billing of Landing Fees.
 Many file formats are supported.
-Can also be imported into a spreadsheet to 'drill down' if further analysis is required.
+Can also be imported into a spreadsheet to 'drill down' if further management analysis is required.

-Regulatory Reporting: A report is sent when movement data is required to be submitted to the Aviation Regulatory Authority for the Airport to remain in compliance.
-It describes fully how to do this with simple steps... when, where, how and the numbers to quote.
+Regulatory Reporting: At the required intervals, a report is sent for submitting to the Aviation Regulatory Authority for the Airport to remain in compliance.
+It describes fully how to download the required form(s) and file them on-line.
+How, when , and the numbers to quote.

 Noise Footprint Reporting: Many airports have limits on noise.
 Aimm